-Nevada law requires two-party consent before recording telephone conversations or other wire communications, but only one-party consent is required for recording "in-person" conversations (Nev.
+Nevada law requires two-party consent before recording telephone conversations or other wire communications, but only one-party consent is required for recording "in-person"

+conversations, subject to prohibitions on eavesdropping (Nev.
 Rev. Stat. §§200.620; 200.650).

-Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?
+40 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?